 - Solar activity is dominated by the 11-year Schwabe cycle on an interannual timescale.
 Some additional longer characteristic times can be found, including the Gleissberg secular cycle, de Vries/Suess cycle, and a quasi-cycle of 2000 2400 years.
-However, all these longer cycles are intermittent and cannot be regarded as strict phase-locked periodicities. - One of the main features of long-term solar activity is that it contains an essential chaotic/ stochastic component, which leads to irregular variations and makes solar-activity predictions impossible for a scale exceeding one solar cycle. - The sun spends about 70% of its time at moderate magnetic activity levels, about 15-20% of its time in a grand minimum and about 10-15% in a grand maximum.
-Modern solar activity corresponds to a grand maximum. - Grand minima are a typical but rare phenomena in solar behavior.
-Their occurrence appears not periodically, but rather as the result of a chaotic process within clusters separated by
+However, all these longer cycles are intermittent and cannot be regarded as strict phase-locked periodicities. - One of the main features of long-term solar activity is that it contains an essential chaotic/ stochastic component, which leads to irregular variations and makes solar-activity predictions impossible for a scale exceeding one solar cycle. - The sun spends about 70% of its time at moderate magnetic activity levels, about 15-20% of its time in a grand minimum and about 10-15% in a grand maximum. - Grand minima are a typical but rare phenomena in solar behavior.
+Their occurrence appears not periodically, but rather as the result of a chaotic process within clusters separated by 2000-2500 years.

-2000-2500 years.
 Grand minima tend to be of two distinct types: short (Maunder-like) and longer (Spörer-like).

-• The modern level of solar activity (after the 1940s) is very high, corresponding to a grand maximum.
+• The recent level of solar activity (after the 1940s) was very high, corresponding to a prolonged grand maximum, but it is ceasing now to the normal moderate level.
 Grand maxima are also rare and irregularly occurring events, though the exact rate of their occurrence is still a subject of debates.